-The Legendary IWC Pilot Chronograph Le Petite Prince / The Little Prince Review
+The Legendary IWC Le Petit Prince Review

 A pilot watch worthy of its namesake.

-Inspired by his pursuance of high altitudes, his bravery and his many notable achievements, IWC pays tribute to a laureate of several of the highest literary awards in France, the writer, journalist, poet, aristocrat and one of the pioneering aviators, Antoine de Saint-Exupéry with the IWC Pilot's Watch Chronograph model # iw377714 Le Petit Prince.
+Inspired by his pursuance of high altitudes, his bravery, and his many notable achievements, IWC pays tribute to a laureate of several of the highest literary awards in France, the writer, journalist, poet, aristocrat, and one of the pioneering aviators, Antoine de Saint-Exupéry with the IWC Pilot's Watch Chronograph model # iw377714 Le Petit Prince.

 Before the second world war, he was an accomplished commercial pilot who worked the postal routes from Europe, South America, and even the African continent.
 When the war broke out, he joined the French Air Force to conduct reconnaissance missions until 1940 and the armistice of France with Germany.